zaius/docs/lib/learn/basics/01_introduction.md

 ## Introduction to wercker

-Wercker is an automation platform and toolchain that helps you speed up your development, build and deployment workflows.
+Wercker is an automation platform and toolchain that helps you speed up your development, build, and deployment workflows.

 You can use wercker to build, test and deliver your applications in an automated fashion, so you can focus on what matters most; **creating your